Bypass navigation bar

 You’ll rotate through a minimum of three clinical facilities during your training, including metroplex hospitals and cardiology clinics, and you’ll be exposed to a wide variety of ultrasound equipment.
 You’ll take oral, practical and written exams throughout the program.

-The Cardiac Sonography classes are located in El Centro College’s Center for Allied Health and Nursing, in the Paramount Building at Market and Pacific streets, one block northwest from the main campus.
-Opened in June of 2008 to house the college’s booming allied health programs, the center comprises 55 classrooms and labs that contain some of the most advanced equipment available to educate health care students.
+Cardiac Sonography classes are held in El Centro College’s Center for Allied Health and Nursing at Market and Pacific streets, one block northwest from the main campus.
+The center comprises 55 classrooms and labs that contain some of the most advanced equipment available to educate health care students.

 The center’s high-tech equipment includes:

-Our Cardiac Sonography faculty members not only have relevant degrees but also have real-world experience in the profession, which makes them able to relate to the challenges you’ll face at work.
-Our instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and in your career.
+Cardiac Sonography faculty members have relevant degrees as well as experience in the profession, so they can relate to the challenges you’ll face at work.
+Instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and in your career.

 See profiles of some of our Cardiac Sonography faculty.